ChangLabUcsf/ndx-electrical-stim/NEXTSTEPS.md

 `python -m pip install nwb-docutils`
     - If you cloned the latest version, run `python setup.py install` to install nwb-docutils locally.

-2. Start a git repository for your extension directory ndx-current-stim and push it to GitHub.
+2. Start a git repository for your extension directory ndx-electrical-stim and push it to GitHub.
 You will need a GitHub account.
     - Follow these directions:
   https://help.github.com/en/articles/adding-an-existing-project-to-github-using-the-command-line